 Rehoming a dog or a cat

 We know that it is hard to make the decision to surrender a pet.
-This also very hard on your pet, especially when going from a home to an animal shelter and this should be a last resort decision.
+This also is very hard on your pet, especially when going from a home to an animal shelter so this should be a last resort decision.
 Before starting the process of surrendering or rehoming please check these resources.
 If you are temporarily in need of pet care, pet food, or supplies please email us.
 We may be able to provide supplies in the interim to help you and your pet.

 Apartment Living is always an issue that comes up.
 There are apartments that will allow pets and sometimes a landlord will make an exception.

-To help your pet through transition we will first do a courtesy post on our Facebook page.
+To help your pet through transition, we will first do a courtesy post on our Facebook page.
 Placement from your home to a new home is always best.
-Please email us to let us know why you need to rehome your pet, give a thorough description with traits, things they like, temperament, and if they have have interaction with children and other pets.
+Please email us to let us know why you need to rehome your pet, give a thorough description with traits, things they like, temperament, and if they had interaction with children and other pets.
 Provide a LOT of photos with your pet so we can post with the description.
 Rehoming is your responsibility and we will post a phone number for a potential owner to contact you directly.

 Requirements if your dog needs to come to the shelter:

 Complete our Relinquish form and return via email to firstname.lastname@example.org.

 Attach copies of current veterinary records.
 All vaccines and Heartworm test must be current within the last 11 months and dog must be spayed or neutered.
 Surrender requests without vet records will not be considered.